yiren-jian/EVLGen/README.md

 # Expedited Training of Visual Conditioned Language Generation via Redundancy Reduction

-This repo covers implementations of models in an ARR submission: **Expedited Training of Visual Conditioned Language Generation via Redundancy Reduction**.
+This repo covers implementations of models in: **Expedited Training of Visual Conditioned Language Generation via Redundancy Reduction** to be presented at ACL 2024.
 The code is developed based on [LAVIS](https://github.com/salesforce/LAVIS/) project.

-## Anoymous GitHub Page
-We are not part of LAVIS project and we have removed links, usernames, paths, etc which may reveal our identities.

 ## EVLGen Models